A p-adic analogue of the conjecture of Birch and Swinnerton-Dyer for modular abelian varieties: The -adic height pairing of Coleman and Gross and -adic regulators

 We now shift our attention to the remaining $p$-adic quantity appearing in Conjecture~\ref{pbsd}, the $p$-adic regulator.
 To discuss $p$-adic regulators, we begin, in this section, by describing one construction of the global $p$-adic height pairing relevant to our setting.
 We give an algorithm to compute the height pairing in the case when the abelian variety $A$ is the Jacobian of a hyperelliptic curve and show how we use it to compute $p$-adic regulators.

 Let $A$ be an abelian variety defined over a number field $K$ and let $A^{\vee}$ denote the dual abelian variety to $A$.
 There are several definitions of $p$-adic height pairings on abelian varieties in the literature.
-Schneider \cite{schneider:height1} and Mazur-Tate \cite{mazur-tate:canonical} were the first to construct the $p$-adic height pairing on abelian varieties defined over number fields.
+The work of Schneider \cite{schneider:height1} and Mazur and Tate \cite{mazur-tate:canonical} gave the first constructions of $p$-adic height pairings on abelian varieties defined over number fields.
 This was extended to motives by Nekov{\'a}{\v{r}} \cite{MR1263527}.
 There are also more specialized definitions: in the case when $\dim A = 1$, $K = \Q$, and $p$ is a prime of good, ordinary reduction, Mazur, Stein, and Tate \cite{mazur-stein-tate:padic} gave an explicit formula for the $p$-adic height which relies on an understanding of the $p$-adic sigma function.
 When $A$ is the Jacobian of a curve, Coleman and Gross \cite{coleman-gross} described the $p$-adic height pairing on $A$ as a sum of local height pairings.
 Note that in the range where all of these constructions apply, they are known to be equivalent by the work of Coleman \cite{MR1091621} and Besser \cite{Bes99a} (where the equivalence is possibly up to sign, e.g., in the supersingular case).
 For all of these definitions, the $p$-adic height pairing is known to be bilinear and, in the principally polarized case, symmetric.

 Let $p$ be a prime number such that $A$ has good ordinary reduction at all primes of $K$ above $p$.
-We denote the $p$-adic height pairing by
+The canonical $p$-adic height pairings are (up to nontrivial scalar multiple) in one-to-one correspondence with certain $\Z_p$-extensions $L/K$: those $L$ with finitely many ramified primes which are primes of ordinary reduction for $A$.
+For example, when $K = \Q$, there is, up to nontrivial scalar multiple, one canonical $p$-adic height pairing, the \emph{cyclotomic} $p$-adic height.